nhilicious/ABMS-Database-Project-20221/README.md

     except Exception as e:
         messagebox.showerror("Error", "Invalid username or password, given: " + str(e))
 ```
-And change the 'Project' to the name of the database
+And change the 'Project' to the name of your database

 - Login:
 + Admin account: username: admin1, password admin123